davidhay25/nzig/pages/_includes/intro.md

 profiles that can be further constrained for a particular usage.

 FHIR<sup>&reg;&copy;</sup> connectathon events are key to the verification of the guide as being suitable for implementation.
-This implementation guide will be used as the basis for Australian connectathon events.
+This implementation guide will be used as the basis for New Zealand connectathon events.

 ## Collaboration
 This guide is the product of collaborative work undertaken with participants from: